IBIS-AMI MODEL SIMULATION

 What is IBIS-AMI?

-is a modeling standard for SerDes PHYs that enables fast, accurate, statistically significant simulation of multi-gigabit serial links.
-IBIS-AMI was developed by a consortium of EDA, Semiconductor and Systems companies and was approved as part of the IBIS 5.0 Specification
+The IBIS Algorithmic Modeling Interface (IBIS-AMI) is a modeling standard for SerDes PHYs that enables fast, accurate, statistically significant simulation of multi-gigabit serial links.
+IBIS-AMI was developed by a consortium of EDA, Semiconductor and Systems companies and was approved as part of the IBIS 5.0 Specification in August 2008.

 Before IBIS-AMI, systems designers faced significant limitations when performing serial link simulations: